benplumridge/benplumridge.github.io/index.md

-# Benjamin Plumridge
+#  Welcome!
-Welcome to my personal website.
+My name is Benjamin Plumridge and this is my personal website.
 I am a graduate student at the University of Tennessee, Knoxville.

 ## [CV](https://benplumridge.github.io/CV.pdf)